Hurricane Electric: Peering

-Within its global network, Hurricane Electric is connected to more than 330 major exchange points and exchanges IP traffic directly with more than 11,000 different networks.
-Hurricane Electric currently has 50+ Terabits per second active public peering capacity and 400+ Terabits per second active private peering capacity.
+Within its global network, Hurricane Electric is connected to more than 338 major exchange points and exchanges IP traffic directly with more than 11,990 different networks.
+Hurricane Electric currently has 55+ Terabits per second active public peering capacity and 900+ Terabits per second active private peering capacity.

 The European Internet Exchange Association (Euro-IX) ranks Hurricane Electric first in the world for the number of connections to Internet exchange points, with presence at more than 170 of Euro-IX member IXPs.

 Cogent dispute

 There is a long-running dispute between the provider Cogent Communications and Hurricane Electric.
 Cogent has been refusing to peer settlement-free with Hurricane Electric since 2009.
+Due to this, IPv6 traffic cannot be interchanged between both networks.
+IPv4 traffic can still be interchanged since Hurricane Electric is only a Tier 1 operator for IPv6 but not for IPv4.
+IPv4 traffic between both networks is routed via Arelion.

 IncogNET dispute

 In July 2023, Hurricane Electric added a BGP filtering rule to deny traffic to and from the controversial discussion forum Kiwi Farms.
 The ISP company IncogNET filed a complaint to the Washington State Attorney General's Office in response to this.

+As of 2025, there is no publicly available record indicating that the Washington Attorney General pursued enforcement action or issued a formal ruling related to the complaint.